 - Long-term poisoning is most dangerous for our health.
 It can cause cancer, heart disease, diabetes, and darker skin.

 Arsenic groundwater contamination

-The source of arsenic in the groundwater is definitely natural for some parts of the world.
+The source of As in the groundwater is definitely natural for some parts of the world.
 The contamination also increases due to the mining of metal or the use of agricultural pesticides.

 Where is arsenic found?

 It is found very low less than 2 ppm in the earth’s crust.
 It occurs mainly as sulfides like realgar (As4S2), orpiment (As2S3), and metal arsenides like niccolite (NiAs), cobaltite (CoAsS), etc.

 Arsenolite (As2O3) is also widely distributed throughout the world.
 Orpiment and realgar are found widely in the morain of the Shunkalpa glacier in the Kumaon Mountains.

 Properties of arsenic

 As, Sb and Bi contain tetramers.
 Rapid condensation of vapour formed an unstable yellow M4 unit.
 All three elements are brittle solids with colours varying from steel grey (As) to bluish-white (Sb) to dull white (Bi).

 |Name derived from